open-telemetry/opentelemetry-dotnet/docs/metrics/extending-the-sdk/README.md

 ```

 Custom [ExemplarReservoir](../customizing-the-sdk/README.md#exemplarreservoir)s
 can be configured using the View API.
-For details see: [Changing the
+For details see: [Change the
-ExemplarReservoir for a
-Metric](../customizing-the-sdk/README.md#changing-the-exemplarreservoir-for-a-metric).
+ExemplarReservoir](../customizing-the-sdk/README.md#change-the-exemplarreservoir).

 ## References